FailAcademy/learning/adp-vancouver/_slides/week-03/03-react-router.md

 # withRouter

-Sometimes you need to access to the `history` object’s properties (or the `match` or `location` props) outside of named route in your app.
+Sometimes you need to access to the `history` object’s properties (or the `match` or `location` props) outside of the named route in your app.

 To do this, you can wrap the component that needs access to these props in the `withRouter` **higher-order component (HOC)** from React Router.